 Native Oregon Trees That Will Transform Your Yard

 Bigleaf maple trees thrive in our excessively damp climate and provide incredible shade.
 The leaves and branches of these trees fan out over a large area, making them great if you are looking for sun protection.
-These beauties bloom yellow flowers in the springtime too and are great for pollinators as well.
-Bigleaf Maples are best planted in full sun or partial shade, and usually cannot be planted directly along city streets because the large coverage can create a hazard to power lines.
+These beauties bloom yellow flowers in the springtime, too, and are great for pollinators as well.
+Unfortunately, Bigleaf Maples are best planted in full sun or partial shade.
+Usually, they cannot be produced directly along city streets because the ample coverage can create a hazard to power lines.

-This species of tree is fantastic if you’re looking to add autumn color in an area that already gets plenty of shade.
-Though it can’t truly thrive in dark corners, Pacific Dogwoods require partial shade to grow well.
-If you are looking to attract native birds such as woodpeckers and sparrows, this tree can help bring more of the bird population to your yard and provide a nice pop of color come October.
+This tree species is fantastic if you’re looking to add autumn color to an area that already gets plenty of shade.
+Though it can’t thrive in dark corners, Pacific Dogwoods require partial shade to grow well.
+Also, if you are looking to attract native birds such as woodpeckers and sparrows, this tree can help bring more bird population to your yard and provide a nice pop of color come October.

 Contact Quality Tree Service

 For professional tree planting and fertilization services that help your trees and yard to thrive, contact Quality Tree Service.
-We are experts with the local climate and how to plant Medford’s native plant species for the best possible results.
-Don’t wait, let us help you plant a tree today.
+We are experts in the local climate and how to plant Medford’s native plant species for the best possible results.
+Don’t wait.
+Let us help you plant a tree today.